prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-natural consequences: alongside the native fan palm and magnolias more characteristic of the southeastern United States, the cottage is shaded by “the inevitable eucalyptus.”[@norris_octopus:_1986 584] It is indeed “inevitable” in *The Octopus*.
-Norris uses a mixed grove of oak, cypress, and eucalyptus trees to define the setting of the Los Muertos ranch house, which is often seen from a distance as “a roof or two between the dull green of cypress and eucalyptus,” and it seems like
+natural consequences: alongside the native fan palm and magnolias more characteristic of the southeastern United States, the cottage is shaded by “the inevitable eucalyptus.”[@norris_octopus:_1986 584] It is indeed “inevitable” in the pages of *The Octopus*: Norris uses a mixed grove of oak, cypress, and eucalyptus trees to define the setting of the Los Muertos ranch house, which is often seen from a distance as “a roof or two between the dull green of cypress and eucalyptus,” and it seems like